simplycodestudio/TaskProcessor/README.md

 <h6>This application is designed to provide a simple and reliable way to process asynchronous tasks.
 It allows for the
 execution of time-consuming tasks without blocking the main thread and ensures that they are performed in a background thread.
 <h6>Application is working with H2 database.
-Application has other instance for test case.
+Application has another instance for test case.

 ## Features